fwd/nano-js/README.md

 ![line](https://github.com/fwd/n2/raw/master/.github/line.png)

-> ## This tools is not for keeping secrets from the public.
-It was created to make it easier for users to support you.
+> ## This tools is not for keeping secrets.
+It's to make it easier for users to support your work.

 ## Install